-CompTIA Network+: Earning CPEs
+CompTIA Network+: earning CPEs [2022 update]

-Renewing Your Network+ Cert
+Renewing your Network+ cert

-Like all other CompTIA credentials, renewal is required every three years to maintain your certification current.
-Renewing your cert ensures that you’re staying abreast of new technology and best practices in the industry, since your expertise and knowledge needs to evolve to keep up with the rapid technology changes.
+Like all other CompTIA credentials, renewal is required every three years to maintain your current certification.
+This ensures that you’re staying abreast of new technology and best practices in the industry since your expertise and knowledge need to evolve to keep up with the rapid technology changes.

 You don’t need to do anything to enroll in the CE program.
 Once you earn your credential, you are automatically in the program, and the three-year clock starts ticking.